sriharsha-inthub/ziri/docs/user/troubleshooting.md

 ## Installation Issues

 ### Error: Cannot find package 'minimist'
-This was fixed in v0.1.1 by bundling runtime dependencies.
+This was fixed in {{VERSION}} by bundling runtime dependencies.
 If you still see this error:

 ```bash
 # Clean reinstall (recommended)